cauehqueiroz/laramailer/README.md

 3- Update the dependencies with composer, run this command (if you have composer installed):
 `$ composer install`

+4- Migrate the database using laravel artisan (with the proper URL to the database in the `.env` file):
+`php artisan migrate`

 (from here on it is optional, do it only if you want to use the docker container to run)

 Note: If you are going to run this on the docker container please change the database host to: `DB_HOST=database` remember to change **AFTER** running the previous command (if your PHP is on your ENV PATH),